-It’s official: Yesterday we wrote about a new data retention law which compels ISPs to save user “metadata” for two years and supply it without a warrant on demand from federal agencies.
+It’s official: Yesterday we wrote about a new data retention law in Australia that compels ISPs to save user “metadata” for two years and supply it without a warrant on demand from federal agencies.
 The result?
 More Australians are interested in virtual private networks (VPNs) as a way to protect their actions online.

 From All Sides

 The assault on digital privacy isn’t just happening at the hands of the country’s new legislation.
-According to Torrent Freak, the Dallas Buyers Club (DBC) which produced the motion picture of the same name, applied for permission to obtain metadata on 4726 consumers who illegally downloaded the movie from file-sharing sites.
+According to Torrent Freak, the Dallas Buyers Club (DBC) that produced the motion picture of the same name applied for permission to obtain metadata on 4,726 consumers who illegally downloaded the movie from file-sharing sites.
 The answer from Australian courts?
 Yes, with certain restrictions.
 While ISPs will be compelled to provide subscriber information, warning letters sent to downloaders must be vetted by the court.

-While the fortunes of just under 5000 users seems trivial in the scope of millions, the court decision sets a dangerous precedent when combined with other efforts in the works.
-In addition to the country’s recent data retention legislation — which includes no specified destruction period or notification to users if their data is accessed — the government is also considering a 3-strikes system for users and site-blocking legislation to hamper illegal downloads.
+While the fortunes of just under 5,000 users seem trivial in the scope of millions, the court decision sets a dangerous precedent when combined with other efforts in the works.
+In addition to the country’s recent data retention legislation — which includes no specified destruction period or notification to users if their data is accessed — the government is also considering a three-strikes system for users and site-blocking legislation to hamper illegal downloads.
 While high-minded, both of these solutions open the door for significant violations of users’ digital privacy.

 Here’s Your Answer

-The fight for digital rights has ignited a firestorm in Australia, but is fanning flames across the globe.
-For example, Netflix just updated their terms and conditions, article 6c to state that:
+The fight for digital rights has ignited a firestorm in Australia but is fanning flames across the globe.
+For example, Netflix just updated its terms and conditions, Article 6c, to state that:

-While the new terms don’t mention VPNs and Tors, that’s the idea: Watch content how and where you’re not supposed to and your account could be suspended.
-While the company says they have no plans to crack down on VPN users, studios are likely pushing for this kind of warning shot to let users know they have to play by the rules.
+While the new terms don’t mention VPNs and Tors, that’s the idea: Watch content how and where you’re not supposed to, and your account could be suspended.
+While the company says it has no plans to crack down on VPN users, studios are likely pushing for this kind of warning shot to let users know they have to play by the rules.